<aside> 💡

 A diagram illustrating how two Mantle Channels are included in the Logos Blockchain.

 It is important to note that Mantle channels can only be relied on if the sequencer is trusted to act honestly.
-In the absence of this assumption, users must wait for the true blockchain finality - about 18 hours at the time of writing.
+In the absence of this assumption, users must wait for the true blockchain finality.